 |02 Sep 23||Casa Pia|| ||1 - 1|| ||Rio Ave|

 |28 Aug 23||Rio Ave|| ||1 - 2|| ||FC Porto|

 |20 Aug 23||Estoril-Praia|| ||2 - 0|| ||Rio Ave|

 |13 Aug 23||Rio Ave|| ||2 - 0|| ||Chaves|

-Rio Ave Futebol Clube, commonly known as Rio Ave , is a Portuguese football club based in Vila do Conde, northern Portugal, which competes in the Liga Portugal 2.
+Rio Ave Futebol Clube, commonly known as Rio Ave , is a Portuguese professional football club based in Vila do Conde, northern Portugal, which competes in the Liga Portugal 2.
 The club is named after the Ave River, which flows through the town and into the Atlantic Ocean.

-The club's home colours are green and white striped shirts with white shorts and socks, whilst their away kit consists of a red and white striped shirt and white shorts with yellow socks.
+The club's home colours are green and white striped shirts with white shorts and socks, while their away kit consists of a red and white striped shirt and white shorts with yellow socks.
 Portuguese internationals Alfredo, Paulinho Santos, Quim, Rui Jorge and Fábio Coentrão started their careers at the club.
 Goalkeepers Jan Oblak and Ederson are some famous talents that were part of this side.

-The Vilacondenses best top-tier league finish was fifth in the 1981–82, 2017–18 and 2019–20 seasons.
-They reached the 1984 Taça de Portugal Final, where they lost to Porto 4–1, and the 2014 Taça de Portugal Final where they lost to S.L.
-Benfica 1–0.
-With this result, Rio Ave have a guaranteed spot in the 2014-2015 UEFA Europa League, which will mark the first time that Rio Ave have ever participated in a major European competition.
+The Vilacondenses' best top-tier league finish was fifth in the 1981–82, 2017–18 and 2019–20 seasons.
+They reached the 1984 Taça de Portugal Final, where they lost to Porto 4–1, and the 2014 Taça de Portugal Final, where they lost to Benfica 1–0.
+With this result, Rio Ave qualified for the 2014–15 UEFA Europa League, their first participation in a major European competition.

 | || || |